-Visit San Francisco's oldest building and an authenic Spanish-era adobe from the 1700s.
+Visit San Francisco's oldest building, an authenic Spanish-era adobe from the 1700s.

-The Presidio Officers Club is San Francisco's oldest building.
-It was constructed in the 1770s by the Spanish at the northernmost point of their empire.
+The Presidio Officers Club is San Francisco's oldest building, constructed in the 1770s by the Spanish.

-Explore the Mesa and Anza rooms that date back to 1776, sit by the roaring fire in the grand Moraga Hall, or learn about 10,000 years of local history at the Presidio Heritage Gallery.
-There's also a fabulous Mexican restaurant.
+There's so much to see here!
+Visit a fabulous Mexican restaurant, sit by the roaring fire in the grand Moraga Hall, learn about 10,000 years of local history at the Presidio Heritage Gallery museum, and explore the Mesa and Anza rooms that date back to 1776.

 10 best things to do at the Presidio Officers Club